-Because feedback in a 360-degree survey comes from so many different directions, it can touch lots of people in the company.
+Feedback from a 360-degree survey can touch lots of people in the company because it comes from so many different directions.
 Managers who are already busy might be asked to give feedback to several of their direct reports.
 If you want to run a 360-degree feedback process in your company, you will need to think through and plan the process carefully so that it is smooth, efficient, and effective.

 Who will participate in the 360?
-360s are most beneficial for those in supervisory roles, since they have an opportunity to get feedback from their direct reports.
-Additionally, we recommend that participants be self-selected, which gives them more ownership in the development process and a stronger desire to act on the feedback they receive in the process.
+360s are most beneficial for those in supervisory roles since they have an opportunity to get feedback from their direct reports.
+Additionally, we recommend that participants be self-selected.
+This gives them more ownership in the development process and a stronger desire to act on the feedback they receive in the process.

 You may also want to consider the group size.
 You might be tempted to limit the group size, as it can feel overwhelming to think of facilitating feedback for a large group.
 However, there are several tools and options available to help participants process their feedback with minimal help from HR.
-For example, online webinars can help participants understand the layout of the feedback report and what they should look for in their own individual report.
+For example, online webinars can help participants understand the layout of the feedback report and what they should look for in their own individual reports.
 Participants can process their feedback through guided conversations with their manager, which helps distribute the facilitation workload.
-Having a larger group of participants can synthesize enthusiasm for the process as everybody gets on board the feedback train together.
+Having a larger group of participants can synthesize enthusiasm for the process.
+Everybody gets on board the feedback train together.

 In general, you should plan for roughly four weeks to run the survey.
 This includes time for participants to provide their lists of feedback providers and gathering the feedback itself.
 You will want to include another 2-3 days to produce and distribute the feedback reports after the survey closes.
-Often, participants will be attending a class or other development program together, which will give you a hard date to work back from when planning the timeline for the survey.
+Often, participants will be attending a class or other development program together.
+This gives you a hard date to work back from when planning the timeline for the survey.